 Winner, 2013 Tennessee History Book Award

-Andrew Jackson, Southerner is now available for sale.
-You can purchase a signed copy from the author for $29.99 (plus shipping and handling), or copies are available from the LSU Press store and major booksellers.
+Andrew Jackson, Southerner is available for sale from the LSU Press store and major booksellers.

-I also wrote a multi-part series of posts on the process of writing this book.
+Check out my behind-the-scenes series on the process of writing this book.

 “I heartily recommend his book.
 It is provocative in an admirable way, because it engages the attention of the scholar as well as the general reader. . . .
 [O]ne thing is certain, we will be discussing Cheathem’s book for years to come.”
 Paul Bergeron, University of Tennessee, Journal of East Tennessee History 86 (2014): 98-99.

 “Mark Cheathem’s Andrew Jackson, Southerner offers a fresh and convincing portrait of the enigmatic seventh president.”
 Sam W. Haynes, University of Texas at Arlington, Southwestern Historical Quarterly, October 2014.